 - Users must complete all required safety training before they are allowed to use the facility.

-- A digital version of the CHP and other related documents can be found on our google drive (accessible by registered users only): Lab safety manual with CHP, SOP with safety training and PPE requirements, laboratory floor plans, emergency exits and evacuation assembly points.
+- A digital version of the CHP and other related documents can be found on our computers and google drive (accessible by registered users only): Lab safety manual with CHP, SOP with safety training and PPE requirements, laboratory floor plans, emergency exits and evacuation assembly points.

 - You are encouraged to acknowledge "The Biology Imaging Facility at the University of Washington" in any publications involving data collected using the facility.
 Please also provide a reference (reprint, citation, or URI) for our record.